vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_hid.md

 This example implements a USB Device that exchanges data with a USB Host using \ref HID.

-A graphical "HID Client" program is available for the USB Host Computer (Windows only) to interface with the target LEDs and buttons on the target USB Device.
+A graphical "HID Client" program is available for the USB Host Computer (Windows only) to interface with the LEDs and buttons on the target USB Device.
 The following picture shows an exemplary connection of a development board and the USB Host Computer.

 ![USB device HID example hardware setup](hid_example_setup.png)